How To Invest in S&P 500 Stocks

 Contrary to what people may think, the stocks forming the index aren’t necessarily those of the 500 biggest US companies.
 One could argue, however, that they belong to the 500 most important ones.

 More than $15 trillion in assets is indexed or benchmarked to the S&P 500 today, and these 503 stocks make for approximately 80% of the US stock market’s total value.
-The S&P 500’s 12-month dividend yield stood at 1.69% at the end of September 2022.
+The S&P 500’s 12-month dividend yield stood at 1.20% by December 2024.

 Considering that it reflects almost all the largest US stocks, it comes as no surprise that the S&P 500 index is often referred to as "the market" as a whole.